SourceLabOrg/kafka-webview/README.md

       ## Comma separated list of groups.
 A user which is a member of this group will be granted
       ## standard user level access to Kafka WebView.
       userGroups: "USERGROUP1,USERGROUP2"

       ## Any user who is not a member of at least one of the above groups will be denied access
       ## to Kafka WebView.

+      ## URL/Hostname for your LDAP server
+      url: "ldap://localhost:8389/dc=example,dc=org"

+      ## If LDAP does not allow anonymous access, define the user/password to connect using.
+      ## If not required, leave both fields empty
+      bindUser: "cn=ManagementUser"
+      bindUserPassword: "password-here"
 ```

 #### Anonymous / Open access